Joanne Shenandoah

 Joanne Lynn Shenandoah (June 23, 1957 – November 22, 2021) was a Native American singer, composer, and multi-instrumentalist based in the United States.
 She was a citizen of the Oneida Indian Nation, Wolf clan, based in New York.
 Her music combined traditional melodies with a blend of modern instrumentation, and her lyrics conveyed her interests in nature, women's lives and Iroquois culture.

-Shenandoah recorded more than 15 albums and won numerous awards, including an Honorary Doctorate of Music by Syracuse University in 2002.
+Shenandoah recorded more than 15 albums and won numerous awards, including an Honorary Doctorate of Music from Syracuse University in 2002.
 She received a Grammy Award for her part in the album Sacred Ground: A Tribute to Mother Earth (2005), which had tracks by numerous artists.

 Early life and education

 Joanne Lynn Shenandoah was born on June 23, 1957, in Syracuse, New York, to Maisie Shenandoah, Wolf Clan Mother of the Oneida Indian Nation, in New York, and Clifford Shenandoah, an Onondaga Nation chief from the Beaver clan.
 Both nations are part of the Haudenosaunee (Iroquois Confederacy).
-She had four sisters, Wanda, Vicky, Diane (her twin), and Danielle, as well as a brother, Jerry.
+She had four sisters, Wanda, Vicky, Diane, and Danielle, as well as a brother, Jerry.
 As the Oneida have a matrilineal kinship system, the siblings were all considered to be born into their mother's Wolf clan.
 Through her father's line, she was a direct descendant of Skenandoa, also known as John Shenandoah, an Oneida "pine tree chief."

 Joanne Shenandoah grew up on the Oneida Reservation near Oneida, New York.
 She learned many traditional songs and music styles, and played many instruments, including piano, guitar, flute, and cello.
 She was given the name Tekaliwhakwah, which translates as "she sings."
 She attended Andrews University and Montgomery College.